37HAN/soundcloud-name-gen/README.md

 # soundcloud-name-gen
-Generates a random soundcloud rapper name
+Generates a random soundcloud rapper name using html, css and js